First drive: Polestar 3 luxury electric SUV

 There are two models currently available in the Polestar 3 lineup, both using a long-range dual-motor setup; one with performance pack, one without.
 Other packs include the Pilot Pack (available as a £2,300 option and adding in pilot assist, lane change assist and a 360° camera) and the plus pack.
 The latter option (available for an additional £5,000) adds in a host of extras, such as the hugely impressive 25-speaker Bowers & Wilkins audio system, featuring Dolby Atmos technology.
 We were encouraged to sample the level of aural pleasure offered and it was hugely impressive.
 Other options here include heated rear seats, steering wheel and wipers, and soft-close doors.

-A long-range single-motor version of the Polestar 3 is available to order now and deliveries are expected in early 2025.
+A long-range single-motor version of the Polestar 3 is also available to order now and deliveries are expected in early 2025.
 With a starting price of £69,900, this model might be the one for a number of drivers who like the look of the car, but are concerned about the costs involved.

 Polestar is aiming high with the 3, which translates to performance on the road as well as inside and outside the vehicle.
-The SUV gets air suspension, but the ride can get a little firm in places.
+The SUV gets air suspension, but the ride can feel a little firm in places.
 There are three suspension settings to choose from, which do help.

 Likewise there are steering feel options, depending on how light you might like yours set up.
 The dynamic result is a sporty feel that reflects the car’s zero to 62mph time of 5.0 seconds.
 Power-wise, the model we tested offers 489hp and 840Nm of torque (the performance pack numbers are 517hp and 910Nm respectively).
 It’s a lot of power – possibly too much for some – but impressive nonetheless.
 Refinement is another area that Polestar has worked hard on, no doubt with the German competitors in mind.